nandkumar1000/Gradient_generator/README.md

 ## Feature.
 The main features of this gradient generator include:
-- Ability to create linear gradients with the left button
+- Ability to create linear gradients with the left button.
-- Ability to create radial gradients with the right button
+- Ability to create radial gradients with the right button.
-- Color picker for selecting gradient colors
+- Color picker for selecting gradient colors.

 ## Details of Use Cases.
 1. **Linear Gradients:**